egavrev/mail_ai_assistant-/README.md

 ## Tasks
 - [x] to create an script which is pushing 1 mail for notify or summarization.
 - [x] develop summarization function using gpt4o-mini
-- [ ] store summarization reulst in store DB
+- [x] store summarization reulst in store DB
-- [ ] develop notification fuction.
+- [x] develop notification fuction.
-- [ ] store notification result into store DB
+- [x] store notification result into store DB
+- [ ] defein notification functionality, take data from DB, update trigger.
-- [ ] defein notification UI - telegram or web, define tasks on this.
+- [ ] defeine notificatio medai telegram or web
 - [ ] working on reflection graph
 - [ ] working on actions wiht mails, functional library, check in case it is possible to be done in bulk.
+- [ ] add unit tests